Here we meet, too soon to part,

 I will for ever love thee.

-We are busy working to bring John Clare's "The Meeting" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring John Clare's "The Meeting" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Meeting" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.